 As mentioned before, when the perimeter was the local data center, it was easier to control who had access to what.
 Now, even serverless functions can act like users who access data.

 To address the cloud permissions gap, we have Cloud Infrastructure Entitlement Management (CIEM).
 With CIEM, you would not only know which human and non-human identities can access which resource, but what permission they are using on a daily basis, and suggest policy modifications to enforce least privilege access.

 Let’s say we have a group of users who are part of a project.
-These users are responsible for uploading images into an ECR repository and running those containers in EC2 instances, as well as for a number of auto-scaling actions.
+These users are responsible for uploading images into an ECR repository and running those containers in EC2 instances, as well as a number of auto-scaling actions.
 There’s no need for them to have all the permissions an administrator has, even though that approach may be the simplest to configure.
 Are they going to be deleting VPCs?
 That is not one of their tasks.
 Getting rid of excessive permissions is the first step to reducing collateral damage from credential theft.

-If you make it here, congratulations, you are about to uncover the figure after connecting the dots. :)
+If you make it here, congratulations!
+You are about to uncover the figure after connecting the dots.

-So, we were saying CNAPP is the combination of different use cases that fall into the CWPP, CSPM, and CIEM categories, but let’s go to the source:
+We were saying CNAPP is the combination of different use cases that fall into the CWPP, CSPM, and CIEM categories, but let’s go to the source:

 Gartner, Inc., How to Protect Your Clouds with CSPM, CWPP, CNAPP, and CASB, 2021, Richard Bartley, May 6, 2021

-I hope CNAPP and the rest of the terms make more sense now than when you started reading the article.
+We hope CNAPP and the rest of the terms make more sense now than when you started reading the article.